facebook icon twitter icon youtube icon

 These Workshops are interactive opportunities to learn about different methods, philosophies, and ideas of teaching in the field of music, and helps equip our students with many different ideas and skills to become fantastic and versatile music educators.

 The Simpson College Music Education Workshop Series has been substantially funded through the generous gift of Stephen Horvath ‘03, in honor of Michael Patterson and in memory of Maria DiPalma, Former chair of Music at Simpson.
-The 2022-23 workshops have also been sponsored by the Kodaly Educators of Iowa.
+The workshops are also sponsored by the Kodaly Educators of Iowa.

 Join us for this year’s